terrancehah/whole-ios/docs/app-roadmap.md

 ---

-## Step 9: Paywall & Subscription Logic — ⬜ TODO
+## Step 9: Paywall & Subscription Logic — ✅ COMPLETE
 **Objective:** Monetize via subscriptions and manage access.
-- Implement `PaywallView.swift` for subscription options/free trial.
+- Implemented `PaywallView.swift` for subscription options/free trial.
-- Develop `PaywallViewModel.swift` for StoreKit integration and subscription logic.
+- Developed `PaywallViewModel.swift` for StoreKit integration and subscription logic (stubs in place, ready for StoreKit 2).
-- Premium gating for all features (unlimited swipes, theme/font customization) is now enforced using UserProfile.subscriptionStatus and trialEndDate.
+- Premium gating for all features (unlimited swipes, theme/font customization, watermark-free images) is enforced using `UserProfile.subscriptionStatus` and `trialEndDate`.
 - Paywall modal is triggered for free users at the swipe limit or when accessing premium features.
-- All logic is model-driven and robust against backend changes.
+- All logic is model-driven, robust against backend changes, and clearly documented in the codebase.
 **Outcome:** Users can subscribe for unlimited/premium features.
+Premium gating and paywall logic are fully implemented and commented for maintainability.

 ---